TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/Index.rst

 TypoScript functions are used to change and adjust the output of content elements.
 The most popular function is the standard wrap, better known as stdWrap.
-Whether an object implements a certain function, or not, is shown in TSref, column data type.
+Whether an object implements a certain function or not, is shown in TSref in the column "data type".
+Here is an extract of the cObject IMAGE from TSref:

 .. ### BEGIN~OF~TABLE ###